 1. Take care of your financial health before you buy

 Buying a new home in the U.S. is a significant expense and figuring out how to finance one without significantly damaging your financial liquidity can be a challenge.
 You don’t want to start your journey to homeownership in a fiscally irresponsible way.
 That doesn’t mean you need to be wealthy to become a homeowner, there are a lot of ways you can move forward with buying a house while you’re in debt, but it does mean that you need to be conscious of how much you can afford to invest.
 It’s also not a bad idea to ensure you have an emergency fund that you don’t need to dip into to cover your down payment or your monthly payment.

 Talk to a professional about your ideal debt to income ratio and ask about how things like credit card debt or student loan debt will affect your ability to get a mortgage with a favorable interest rate.
-If you’re on the fence about going for it, it’s never a bad idea to take some time to save money.
+If you’re on the fence about going for it, it’s never a bad idea to take some time to save money on household.
 You can make a larger down payment, pay down high-interest credit cards, and work to raise your credit score (especially if you have a spotty credit history) so you’ll be in a better position when you approach a lender about a home loan.